cacophony-wj/LeS/README.md

 # A word about ENBs

 This list was reborn with the intention of following Rudy's _Cathedral Weathers ENB_ weather and lighting recommendations.
-If you don't like it, I have also included _Serio's ENB_, _LJoss_, and _PI-CHO_ in the downloads directory which you can install if you wish to try them.
-If you are running this odlist at 4k, I _strongly_ recommend switching the ENB to _Serio's_.
+However I have grown weary of the incredibly dark interiors and nights.
+Rudy also hasn't updated through several ENB revisions, so I have swapped things out for _PI-CHO KONAN EDITION_ from those Korean masters.
+If you don't like it, I have also included the original _Rudy Cathedral_, _Serio's ENB_, _LJoss_, and _PI-CHO Standard_ in the downloads directory which you can install if you wish to try them.
+If you are running this modlist at 4k, I _strongly_ recommend switching the ENB to _Serio's_.
 Don't limit yourself to my choices, though, in theory, any _ENB_ that works with _Cathedral Weathers_ will work here, including the popular _Silent Horizons_.
-Be warned, the latter is among the most demanding available.
+Choose carefully, ENBs are the most demanding part of any modlist.

 ## Requirements